|

 buildings, parking areas, means of ingress and egress,

-Community Property - In some
+etc. Community Property - In some

 Western and Southwestern states, the law specifies that